josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

     * compensation;
     * examination reform.
 * On 25 July, Pradhan resigned.
-* Reporting stated that the government also accepted the key demands concerning examination reform, dropping charges and compensating affected families, after which the CJP called off its 36-day protest.
-(Reuters)
+* Reporting stated that the government also accepted key demands concerning:
+    * examination reform;
+    * dropping charges;
+    * compensating affected families.
+* The CJP then called off its sustained protest.
+* Acceptance in negotiation should not be treated as proof of:
+    * implementation;
+    * payment;
+    * complete case withdrawal;
+    * enactment of every charter provision.

 ⸻